jazken/jazken.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Hello and welcome to my library of AI Notebooks that I want to learn and recap key ideas around AI Tools and Algorithsm.

 ![Image of fast.ai logo](images/logo.png)

-## This is a title
+## AI Notebooks Store for AI Newbie

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
+And you can include links, like this [link to AI Newbie](https://www.ainewbie.org).
 Posts will appear after this file.